Yandex Cloud

 • Connection settings:

-• Bucket: Enter the name of the Object Storage bucket.
+• Bucket: Specify the Object Storage bucket name.

 • Folder name: measurements.